“I was wondering … do you believe in God?”

 “Well, if that’s a problem … ”

-He’s an okay guy, though.
-We got to sit next to each other on the bus from Puno in Peru, and, well, we chatted: He was from a village in northern Israel, I was from the suburbs of Cleveland, ‘have you done Machu Picchu?’ etcetera, etcetera.
+This morning, Jacob and I got to sit next to each other on the bus from Puno in Peru, and, well, we chatted: He was from a village in northern Israel, I was from the suburbs of Cleveland, ‘have you done Machu Picchu?’ etcetera, etcetera.
 You know the drill.
-By the time we were ready to stand in line like cows at the cramped border-station to get out tourist visas, we just sort of drifted together once more.
+By the time we were ready to stand in line like cows at the cramped border station to get our visas to Bolivia, we kind of drifted together once more.

 It was actually preemptive insanity protection, now that I think of it.
-If I hadn’t had someone to talk to during that hour, I’d have gone positively loco, as they say here.
+If I hadn’t had someone to talk to during those hours, I’d have gone loco, as they say here.
 Because Bolivians apparently seem to think that efficiency rhymes with multiplicity.
-So if you need three stamps in your passport, for example, it is obvious that you also need three persons for the job—one to give each stamp—and of course that means three long lines before this fascinating experience can be fulfilled.
+So if you need three stamps in your passport you also need three persons for the job—one to give each stamp—and of course that means three long lines before this fascinating experience can be fulfilled.

 “They don’t have Diet Coke here?”
-Jacob suddenly exclaims to no one but himself.
+Jacob looks amused.

 “I don’t think they know what that means.”

 “Diet or Coke?”
 He flashes a goofy smile.

 I glare at him over my menu.
 “You aren’t diabetic or something?”